insightsengineering/rtables/.github/ISSUE_TEMPLATE.md

 # Reporting an Issue with rtables

+Do not use this form to ask a question, or ask for assistance.
+Instead, ask on [Stackoverflow](https://stackoverflow.com/) using the `nest-rtables` tag.
+Questions about a function's use will be closed without a response.

 Please briefly describe your problem and, when relevant, the output you expect.
 Please also provide the output of `utils::sessionInfo()` or `devtools::session_info()` at the end of your post.